-Regarding whether the need for the variance arises from the actions of Applicants, these improvements were built in their current location prior to the homeowner's acquisition of the
+Regarding whether the need for the variance arises from the actions of the Applicant, the house was built prior to the homeowner's acquisition of the Subject Property.
+Further, the Applicant testified that natural forces had eroded the property's shoreline, further constraining conditions on his lot.